 Option #3: What is a Smart DNS?

 You can think of a Smart DNS as a sort of telephone operator.
 It receives the name of the website you’ve requested and then looks up the actual network address of that server.
 Then it connects you to the right place.
-Usually, your ISP will provide a DNS server, which also tells the receiving server who you are by way of exposing your public IP address.
+Usually, your ISP will provide a DNS server, which tells the receiving server who you are by exposing your public IP address.